 The steps that are required to prepare for an upgrade depend on your version.
-To view the current product and version, run the following command:
+To view the current product and version, click Tools > License in the GUI orrun the following command:

 '''

 ascp -A

 '''

 2. Review product release notes.

 Review the release notes for the versions that were released since your current version.
 In particular, the Breaking Changes section highlights changes that may require you to adjust your workflow, configuration, or usage.